niks92/react-express/README.md

-# React + Express Fullstack Example Project Using Stormpath
+# React + Express Fullstack Project

 This repository is an example fullstack web application using React on the front-end and Express.js as your back-end server.
-It uses [express-stormpath][] and [stormpath-sdk-react][] to authenticate users, protect your server API, and render default login and registration screens in your React application.
+It uses passport bearer authentication to authenticate users, protect your server API, and render default login and registration screens in your React application.

 ## 1. Getting Started

-To run this example project on your local computer, you will need to have [Node.js][] installed and a [Stormpath][] tenant account.
+To run this example project on your local computer, you will need to have NodeJS installed.
+Make sure you using the LTS version of nodejs.
-If you don't have a Stormpath account, sign up for a free account at [https://api.stormpath.com/register](https://api.stormpath.com/register).

 ## 2. Installation